 Articles, Books, Booklets & Websites

-In 2008 Keith published an anniversary history of the British and Irish Pentecostal Movement called Pentecostal Pioneers Remembered andis in the process of writing a number of doctrinal booklets on a number of different issues.
-His latest book is Sober Saints.
-On a more regular basis he writes and publishes articles on his website which on a monthly basis has visitors from at least 80-100 countries of the world.
+In 2008 Keith published a 100th anniversary history of the British and Irish Pentecostal Movement called Pentecostal Pioneers Remembered and will release an updated 2nd edition very soon.
+He is in the process of writing a number of doctrinal booklets on a number of different issues.
+On a more regular basis he writes and publishes articles on his website which on a monthly basis receives visitors from about 100 countries of the world.
 In 2011 Candace published her first book, a biography called Julie's Story.
 This has already been used to reach into prisons in the UK and America and souls have been won to Christ through it.
-Other books will be forthcoming.
-She also writes articles on her own sites.
-This was followed by Sober Saints and Christian Foundations.
-Our latest book The Scarlet Woman will be out before Summer 2016.
+She also writes articles on her own website.
+Keith has also published Sober Saints (2013), Christian Foundations (2014), and The Scarlet Woman (2016).
+A new book, How to Judge Biblicallywill be out at the beginning of 2020.

 Each month or bi-monthly Keith produces a free on-line magazine called The New Cruse with articles written on a certain topical issue written by well-known writers as well as his own friends in ministry.
 The call within the New Cruse is for a vessel that the Lord will use in recoverying His testimony in the earth once more.
 The Lord has always sought for a preserved and prepared people to be His vessel in a new outpouring of the Holy Spirit.
 Later this year Volume I will be produced which will contain several issues of the New Cruse in book and kindle format.